HomeMy WebLinkAboutO-25-06 Accessory Dwelling UnitsORDINANCE NO.O-25-06

 ii.
 Respect the general building scale and placement of structures to allow sharing of common

-snace on the lot. such as driveways and yards, and
+space on the lot. such as driveways and -yards: and

 iii.
-Ensure that accessory dwelling units are smaller in size than single-familv dwelling units.
+Ensure that accessory dwelling units are smaller in size than single-family dwelling units.

 (2) The design. character. and treatment of a detached accessory dwelling unit should be as close as